-- light levels (including maintenance of bulbs to avoid flickering) - noise levels and systems to manage this for sensitive students - materials chosen taking into account tactile defensiveness - students who may be sensitive to 'unplanned touch' enabled to avoid this
+- light levels (including maintenance of bulbs to avoid flickering) - noise levels and systems to manage this for sensitive students - materials chosen taking into account tactile defensiveness - students who may be sensitive to 'unplanned touch' enabled to avoid this - A sensory hub area in each classroom designated using the same symbol so that the pupil can learn to independently access sensory equipment from an early age and take this skill into adulthood, thereby learning to self-regulate

 Further consideration to sensory needs is given in Chapter 7 of this handbook.
-However, it is important to recognise the huge variability of sensory needs experienced by people with ASC and the need to plan individually for each student, drawing on support from the specialist skills of an Occupational Therapist (OT) as required.
+However, it is important to recognise the huge variability of sensory needs experienced by people with ASC and the need to plan individually for each student, drawing on support from the specialist skills of the sensory team as required.
+Those pupils with need to access specialist equipment or spaces throughout the day to maintain learning behaviours will be provided with a sensory Diet plan which follows them through school.